-This guide is intended for researcher with little or no formal legal training but wishes to conduct basic legal research.
+This guide is intended for researchers with little or no formal legal training but wishes to conduct basic legal research.
 Most resources linked in this guide are free online resources available with a library subscription.

 Legal Problem Solving

 Legal researchers may approach a legal problem in a number of ways but there are a number of common steps that most will follow when presented with a legal problem: